There are many reasons why one should learn martial arts, with self-defense ranking pretty high up on the list.

-Roughly translated as “Way Of The Intercepting Fist”, Jeet Kune Do’s founder is none other than the legendary Bruce Lee.
-While it’s one of the most practiced martial arts in the world, there’s quite a bit of confusion as what this discipline offers the practitioner.
+Roughly translated as “Way of the Intercepting Fist”, Jeet Kune Do’s founder is none other than the legendary Bruce Lee.
+While it’s one of the most practiced martial arts in the world, there’s quite a bit of confusion as to what this discipline offers to the practitioner.

 Useful for 2 or more attackers?
 Rating 4/5.
-There are specific move, skills and techniques you can use to defend against multiple threats.
+There are specific moves, skills, and techniques you can use to defend against multiple threats.

 - Traditional Japanese Jiu Jitsu